zd3nik/SubSim/protocol.md

                       |    name  = The player name you would like to use.
 If the name is invalid
                       |            or in use you will receive an error message and be disconnected.
                       |    X     = The column number to place a submarine at.
-                      |            Column numbers start a 0.
+                      |            Column numbers start at 1.
                       |    Y     = The row number to place a submarine at.
                       |            Row numbers start at 1.
                       |